Deaths of racing friends had 'huge impact' on Herbertson

 Cowton won a thrilling Supertwins race at the North West in 2018 and his family have helped sponsor Herbertson's road racing efforts since the Yorkshireman's passing.

-"James was a good man and a really good friend of mine and when he lost his life at 'the Southern', his father came up to me and said, 'I want to keep James's name going and I'd like you to race for us'.
+"James was a good man and a really good friend of mine and when he lost his life at the Southern, his father came up to me and said, 'I want to keep James's name going and I'd like you to race for us'.

 "I couldn't say no and I didn't want to say no. That Supertwin race was a race for the ages, it was phenomenal and the man was such a fierce competitor."